mrsafronovma/Monetary-policy-transmission/Readme.md

 # How to run

-1. Download RomerandRomerDataAppendix.xls from AER or oficial site of D.Romer and put in working directory
+1. Download RomerandRomerDataAppendix.xls from AER or official site of D.Romer and place it in working directory

 2. Run file 'scripts\01_data_prep_US.R'